Undergraduate Fellowships and Awards

 Eligibility: Nominees must have:

-• taught at least one undergraduate WGST (or WGST cross-listed) course within one semester of the time of nomination.
+- taught at least one undergraduate WGST (or WGST cross-listed) course within one semester of the time of nomination.

-• demonstrated a history of effective and sustained integration of race, class, gender, and sexuality issues into course materials and requirements.
+- demonstrated a history of effective and sustained integration of race, class, gender, and sexuality issues into course materials and requirements.

-• evidence of teaching effectiveness via student teaching evaluations.
+- evidence of teaching effectiveness via student teaching evaluations.

 Award Amount: A $250 one-time scholarship award will be presented to a graduate student.
 Awardees will be recognized at the Women's and Gender Studies Awards Ceremony.

 Application Process: Nominations (which may be self-nominations) will be sought from students and faculty members on all USC campuses offering WGST courses.
 Nominees will be asked to provide copies of student evaluations, peer evaluations, and course syllabi.
-An electronic copy (put "Teaching Award" in the subject line) of the nomination letter outlining the reasons the nominee is deserving of the award should be sent to the Interim Chair of the Women’s and Gender Studies Department, Dr. Stephanie Mitchem (mitchesy@.sc.edu).

-Application Deadline: January 31.
+Application Deadline: January 31

 Faculty Research and Teaching Awards

-Josephine Abney Faculty Fellowship
+Josephine Abney Faculty

-The Josephine Abney Faculty Fellowship is designed to encourage cutting edge research that is solidly grounded in women's and gender studies perspectives.
+The Josephine Abney Faculty is designed to encourage cutting edge research that is solidly grounded in women's and gender studies perspectives.
 Proposals are invited which are consistent with the research mission of Women's and Gender Studies to reconceptualize knowledge, create new knowledge, and/or reinterpret existing knowledge about women and other underrepresented groups and their experiences through the lens of gender and the prism of diversity.
 The research should be interdisciplinary in nature or have interdisciplinary implications and should reflect a commitment to improving the status of women and other underrepresented groups.

 Award Amount: The $5,000 award may be used for research expenses or for summer salary.
 Spending must follow university policy.
-Any publications that result from this work should contain an acknowledgment such as "This work is partially supported by the Josephine Abney Faculty Fellowship for Research in Women's and Gender Studies at the University of South Carolina."
+Any publications that result from this work should contain an acknowledgment such as "This work is partially supported by the Josephine Abney Faculty Award for Research in Women's and Gender Studies at the University of South Carolina."
 Awardees will be recognized at the Women's and Gender Studies Awards Ceremony.

 Application Process: Proposals will consist of a five-page (double spaced) description of the research and its relationship to the mission of Women's and Gender Studies.
 An itemized budget of expenses this award will cover must also be submitted (this is not part of the five-page limit), and a one-page curriculum vita/resume.
 Please merge all documents into one PDF file.
-Submit an electronic copy (put "Abney Award" in the subject line) to the Interim Chair of the Women’s and Gender Studies Department, Dr. Stephanie Mitchem (mitchesy@.sc.edu).

-Application Deadline: November 1.
+Application Deadline: November 1

-Carol Jones Carlisle Award
+Carol Jones Carlisle Faculty Award

-The Carol Jones Carlisle Award in Women's Studies was created by friends, colleagues, family, and students of Dr. Carlisle who taught at USC for nearly 40 years.
+The Carol Jones Carlisle Award in Women's Studies was created by friends, colleagues, family, and students of Dr. Carlisle, who taught at USC for nearly 40 years.
 She was an English Professor Emeritus and one of the first women at USC to achieve the rank of full professor.
 She is internationally known as an important Shakespeare scholar and the author of a book-length biography of Helen Faucit, the great Shakespearean actress of the 19th century.

 This award is designed to assist faculty and professional staff in the conduct of women-centered research, which is consistent with the research mission of Women's and Gender Studies to reconceptualize knowledge, create new knowledge, and/or reinterpret existing knowledge about women and their experiences through the lens of gender and the prism of diversity.